ForgeRock/end-user-ui/README.md

 3) At the top of the function there is a variable `pollingDelay`
 4) Set the `pollingDelay` (in milliseconds) to adjust the notification polling interval.

+To turn off polling, comment out or remove the startPolling method and remove any reference to that function.
+This will result in the notifications loading only when the application is first loaded.

 <a name="how-to-configure-rest-call-timeouts"></a>
 ### How to Configure REST Call Timeouts